 Anyone who’s had surgery or watched a loved one go through an operation has indirectly interacted with a histotechnologist.
 These trained technicians work behind the scenes at healthcare facilities, pharmaceutical companies, and even veterinary settings to help doctors diagnose problems with all types of tissues.
-Histotechnologists have contact with any tissue that is removed from the body during surgery, whether that is a tumor or just the tonsils.
-They prepare samples of the tissues for viewing under a microscope and work alongside medical doctors to diagnose patients, thereby having a direct impact on patient treatment plans and outcomes.
+Histotechnologists collect and examine any tissue removed from the body during surgery, whether that is a tumor or just the tonsils.
+Then, they prepare samples of the tissues for viewing under a microscope and work alongside medical doctors to diagnose patients, thereby directly impacting a patient’s treatment plans and outcomes.

-There are two main pathways for becoming a histotechnologist that most people follow.
+There are two main pathways for becoming a histotechnologist.
 The first pathway involves earning an associate’s degree that focuses on the sciences and then pursuing a specific histotechnology program.
-Aspiring students can also choose to pursue a Bachelor’s degree from an accredited institution and then take a national certification exam in order to qualify for work as a histotechnologist.
+Aspiring histotechnologists can also choose to pursue a bachelor’s degree from an accredited institution and then take a national certification exam to qualify for work as a histotechnologist.

 - What is Histotechnology?: The National Society for Histotechnology (NSH) provides a thorough overview of the profession and video interviews explaining the importance of this medical technology career.

 - Histotechnology Resources: The University of Texas MD Anderson Cancer Center provides a list of histotechnology resources that may be helpful when further investigating the career path.

-- The Hidden Profession of Histotechnology: This popular 2004 article from Techniques: Connecting Education and Careers covers the shortage of histotechnicians and importance of outreach to new students.
+- The Hidden Profession of Histotechnology: This popular 2004 article from Techniques: Connecting Education and Careers covers the shortage of histotechnicians and the importance of outreach to new students.